Automatic Identification of Magnetospheric Regions using Supervised Machine Learning Models: Results

 Figure \ref{fig:day} presents MMS1 observations from the dayside region on April 17, 2023.
-The panels display, from top to bottom: omnidirectional ion energy spectra, three normalized parameters (total magnetic field, total ion temperature, and spacecraft position), individual CNN and Random Forest model predictions, the combined prediction of the hybrid model and the final hybrid model classifications including the boundary transitions.
+The panels display, from top to bottom: omnidirectional ion energy spectra, five normalized parameters (total magnetic field, ion density, ion velocity in X GSE, total ion temperature, and spacecraft position in X GSE), individual CNN and Random Forest model predictions, the combined prediction of the hybrid model and the final hybrid model classifications including the boundary transitions.
 Universal Time is shown on the bottom x-axis.
 The spacecraft trajectory demonstrates a complex sequence of boundary crossings.
 Initially positioned in solar wind, MMS1 encounters a brief bow shock crossing before returning to solar wind conditions.
-Subsequently, the spacecraft traverses the bow shock into the magnetosheath, followed by multiple magnetopause crossings before entering the magnetosphere.
+Subsequently, the spacecraft traverses the bow shock into the magnetosheath, followed by multiple magnetopause crossings before entering the inner magnetosphere.
 The hybrid model successfully identifies fine-scale boundary dynamics, including individual magnetopause and bow shock transitions.

 Figure \ref{fig:night} demonstrates the classification methodology for nightside observations, showing MMS1 data from the complete day of August 31, 2021, using the same panel format as Figure \ref{fig:day}.
-During this magnetotail pass, the hybrid model accurately identifies the distinct plasma environments encountered by MMS1, including lobe regions, plasma sheet boundary layers, and plasma sheet, demonstrating the model's capability across different magnetospheric sectors.
-The model incorrectly predicts one label as SW and 2 intervals as MSP in this case.
+During this magnetotail pass, the hybrid model accurately identifies the distinct plasma environments encountered by MMS1, including lobe regions, many plasma sheet boundary layers, and plasma sheet, demonstrating the model's capability across different magnetospheric sectors.

+Figure \ref{fig:flank} demonstrates the classification methodology for flank magnetopause observations with many boundary crossings, showing MMS1 data from the complete day of September 19, 2015, using the same panel format as Figure \ref{fig:day}.
+During this flank magnetopause pass, the hybrid model accurately identifies the plasma environments encountered by MMS1, including inner magnetosphere regions, magnetosheath, and many frequent magnetopause crossings, showing the model's capability to perform in complex scenarios.
+In this case, the CNN model misclassified some intervals as solar wind but random forest model had the correct predictions which helps the combined model to correctly identify the regions.

-These two case studies corroborate the quantitative performance metrics by demonstrating the hybrid model's ability to accurately classify the majority of plasma regions encountered across MMS orbital trajectories.
+These three case studies corroborate the quantitative performance metrics by demonstrating the hybrid model's ability to accurately classify the majority of plasma regions encountered across MMS orbital trajectories.
 The examples validate the model's practical applicability to operational data analysis workflows.